Data Management Challenges for Internet-scale 3D Search Engines: Data Collection

 There are significant legal risks involved in acquiring 3D models by crawling the world-wide web.
-In the United States, web crawling is subject to a patchwork of laws \cite{Yannella2021,Ballon2020}, including: (1) contract; (2) tort (e.g., trespass to chattels, tortious interference); (3) unfair competition; (4) privacy; (5) intellectual property (e.g., copyright, trade secret); (6) the \textit{Computer Fraud and Abuse Act} (``CFAA''); (7) the \textit{Digital Millennium Copyright Act} (``DMCA''); (8) state anti-hacking statutes; (9) common law rights of publicity, and; (10) the \textit{Cybersecurity Information Sharing Act} (``CISA'').
+In the United States, web crawling is subject to a patchwork of laws \citep{Yannella2021,Ballon2020}, including: (1) contract; (2) tort (e.g., trespass to chattels, tortious interference); (3) unfair competition; (4) privacy; (5) intellectual property (e.g., copyright, trade secret), including the \textit{Digital Millennium Copyright Act} (``DMCA''); (6) the \textit{Computer Fraud and Abuse Act} (``CFAA''); (7) state anti-hacking statutes; (8) common law rights of publicity, and; (9) the \textit{Cybersecurity Information Sharing Act} (``CISA'').
 Although the majority of these laws expose web crawlers to civil liability, some of them provide for criminal remedies as well.

-Many internet-accessible 3D models are found on corporate websites that restrict access through ``terms of use'', ``robots.txt'' files, or login/password requirements.
-Accessing these websites without permission may result in liability.
-For instance, §1030(a)(3) of the CFAA makes it a crime to intentionally access a computer either without authorization or beyond the scope of previously granted authority.
-In \textit{Van Buren v.
-United States} \cite{VanBuren2021} the Supreme Court provided guidance on the phrase ``exceeding authorized access.''
-The 9th Circuit considered ``without authorization'' in \textit{HiQ v.
-LinkedIn} \cite{HiQ2022}, concluding that sufficiently public data can be scraped without attracting liability under the CFAA.
+Many internet-accessible 3D models are found on websites that restrict access through ``\textit{terms of use}'' (``TOU'') documents, ``robots.txt'' files, or registration requirements.
+Some courts have held that web scrapers can be bound by a website's TOU despite the lack of explicit acceptance (e.g., \citep{Register2004}).
+Accessing websites without permission may result in civil or criminal liability.
+For instance, Section 1030(a)(3) of the CFAA makes it a crime to intentionally access a computer either without authorization or beyond the scope of previously granted authority.
+Two recent cases are apposite: \begin{enumerate} \itemsep{0.5em} \item In \textit{Van Buren v.
+United States} \citep{VanBuren2021} the Supreme Court provided guidance on the phrase ``exceeding authorized access,'' indicating that authorized users who abuse their privileges do not generally incur criminal liability. \item In \textit{HiQ v.
+LinkedIn} \citep{HiQ2022} the 9th Circuit construed ``without authorization,'' concluding that sufficiently public data can be scraped without attracting liability under the CFAA. \end{enumerate} These decisions are, of course, only concerned with one of the many causes of action that can be applied to web scraping.
+A search engine that does not incur liability under the CFAA may nevertheless be subject to civil liability on other grounds.
+For instance, if a web scraper violates provisions of a TOU, the website owner can invoke the relevant dispute resolution procedures, such as arbitration or litigation.
+Website owners whose servers have been impaired by web scrapers (e.g., degrading their performance or causing service outages) can seek redress through the tort of trespass to chattels \citep{Christensen2020,Yannella2021}.
+In \textit{eBay Inc., v.
+Bidder's Edge, Inc.} \citep{Ebay2000}, a District Court found that an injunction was an appropriate remedy against a web crawler that impacted a website's servers (ignoring the site's \textit{robots.txt} file).
+The prospects of success in such an action vary between jurisdictions (see, for example, \citep{Register2004,Intel2003}).